threefoldtecharchive/0-stor/client/README.md

 ## Libraries

-This client some libraries that can be used independently.
+This client includes some components that can be used independently.
-See [lib](./lib) directory for more details.
+See [components](./components) directory for more details.

 ## CLI